Muhimbi/PDF-Converter-Services-Online/README.md

-# PDF Converter Services Online
+# Muhimbi PDF Converter Services Online
 <br>

 ## About

-The *Muhimbi PDF Converter Service Online* is a REST based service that makes it easy to add *document conversion, merging, watermarking, securing* and *optical character recognition (OCR)* to most programming languages, operating systems and development platforms.
+The [*Muhimbi PDF Converter Service Online*](https://support.muhimbi.com/hc/en-us/articles/115002813708-About-the-PDF-Converter-Services-Online) is a REST based service that makes it easy to add *document conversion, merging, watermarking, securing* and *optical character recognition (OCR)* to most programming languages, operating systems and development platforms.

+This service is also available as a traditional 'on-premise' solution, for more details see [this separate GitHub repository](https://github.com/Muhimbi/PDF-Converter-Services).
+A separate [SharePoint Online version](http://www.muhimbi-online.com/) is available as well.

 Key features:
 - Hosted platform, nothing to install.